ibcn-cloudlet/dianne/doc/gettingstarted.md

 - [CMake](https://cmake.org/)
 - [Git](http://git-scm.com/)

 While the DIANNE build system is based on [Gradle](http://gradle.org/), the correct version will be downloaded automatically when using `gradlew`, so this is recommended.
-If you want to build the GPU backend, you will also need the [CUDA Toolkit](https://developer.nvidia.com/cuda-zone) (minimum version **6.5**).
+If you want to build the GPU backend, you will also need at least the [CUDA Toolkit](https://developer.nvidia.com/cuda-zone) (minimum version **6.5**).
+We however recommend to also have [CUDNN](https://developer.nvidia.com/cudnn) installed (minimum version **5**, requires CUDA **7.5**), as this increases performance significantly.

 To start building, first clone the repository from GitHub:

 	git clone https://github.com/ibcn-cloudlet/dianne.git

-Next, it is recommended to check out the latest release and initialize the submodules.
-At the time of this writing, this is version v0.5.0.
+Next, it is recommended to first check out the latest release and then initialize the submodules.
+At the time of this writing, this is version `v0.5.0`.
 Note that in order to avoid any issues, it is recommended to initialize the submodules *after* you checked out the correct version.

 	cd dianne
 	git checkout v0.5.0